specticole/CS308CellSociety/README.md

 We took some liberties in our interpretation of the Wa-Tor specification, so our implementation shows some interesting behavior.
+Changing the font size or color removes the labels on the speed slider.

 Extra credit: